Drone regulations in Indonesia

 Respect the privacy of other people

-UAV flights in Indonesia may only be performed within the direct visual line of sight.
-The copter must not weigh more than 7 kilograms and a maximum flight altitude of 150 meters applies.
-If you want to fly higher, you must apply for permission at least 14 working days before the flight date.
+Drone flights in Indonesia may only be conducted within the direct line of sight of the pilot.
+Drones must not weigh more than 7 kilograms, and the maximum flight altitude is 120 meters.
+If you want to fly higher, you must apply for the appropriate permission at least 14 working days before the flight date.

-Safety distances and flight bans for Copter missions in Indonesia
+Safety distances and no-fly zones for drone flights in Indonesia

 Flights are only permitted in uncontrolled airspace.
-A distance of 15 kilometers from airport runways must be maintained.
+A distance of 15 kilometers must be maintained from airport runways.
+If an airport’s control zone extends beyond a 15-kilometer radius, drones must not be flown within that area either.

-In addition, you should not fly over crowds of people and stay away from built-up areas.
+You should also avoid flying over crowds of people and stay away from built-up areas.
 The distance to clouds must be at least 150 meters (vertical) and 600 meters (horizontal).

-Drones with cameras must maintain a distance of 500 meters to no-fly zones or areas with flight restrictions.
+Drones with cameras must maintain a distance of 500 meters from no-fly zones or areas with flight restrictions.
+Note that national parks, temple complexes, and tourist attractions may have their own bans, fees, or permit requirements.

-You should note that your drone may approach the national border at a maximum distance of 500 meters if it is equipped with a camera.
-It is forbidden to control drones from a moving vehicle, with the exception of water vehicles (boats, ships).
+Please note that your drone may only approach the national border up to a maximum of 500 meters if it is equipped with a camera.
+It is prohibited to control drones from a moving vehicle, although watercraft (boats, ships) are exempt from this rule.

 Regulations for commercial pilots